palantir/osdk-ts/etc/api.report.api.md

     timestamp: string;
 }

+// Warning: (ae-forgotten-export) The symbol "PrimitiveDataType" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "SetQueryDataType" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "UnionQueryDataType" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "StructQueryDataType" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "TwoDimensionalAggregationDataType" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "ThreeDimensionalAggregationDataType" needs to be exported by the entry point index.d.ts
+//
 // @public (undocumented)
 export type QueryDataTypeDefinition<K extends string, T_Target extends ObjectTypeDefinition<any> = never> = PrimitiveDataType | ObjectQueryDataType<K, T_Target> | ObjectSetQueryDataType<K, T_Target> | SetQueryDataType<K> | UnionQueryDataType<K> | StructQueryDataType<K> | TwoDimensionalAggregationDataType | ThreeDimensionalAggregationDataType;